UniMath/agda-unimath/src/graph-theory/fibers-morphisms-directed-graphs.lagda.md

     refl-htpy-hom-Directed-Graph H G f
 ```

-### The fibers of the first projection of a dependent coproduct directed graph
+### The fibers of the first projection of a dependent sums of directed graph

 ```agda
 module _